madisona/django-blogger/README.txt

 ``<blog_name>.blogspot.com/feeds/posts/default``.
 This is what you should use as the 'topic_url' when creating your subscription.

+There is a template tag to provide a template with recent posts that required Django>=1.4 because it uses the new assignment tag.

 Todo:
-  Change to not use the "blog_id" from settings and instead just use the subscription topic_url.
+  Change management commands to not use the "blog_id" from settings and instead just use the subscription topic_url.

+  todo: in the admin, display the blog post content as safe instead of raw html.